Cathay Pacific: Fleet

-Marco Polo Club Diamond tier status is equivalent to Oneworld Emerald tier status, which entitles members to Oneworld Emerald benefits when travelling on a Oneworld member airline.

-Diamond Plus

-The highest tier in the Marco Polo Club.
-Diamond Plus tier level offered annually to the top one percent (measured by revenue, not flight miles) of Diamond members worldwide "in recognition of their exceptional and consistent travel performance and their contribution to Cathay Pacific."
-Diamond Plus and Diamond members are "considered in the same tier in every aspect".
-However, Diamond Plus get extra perks consisting of "Nomination of one companion to the Diamond tier", and "access to Cathay Pacific First Class lounges regardless of which airline they are flying".
-Marco Polo Club Diamond Plus tier status is equivalent to Oneworld Emerald tier status, which entitles members to Oneworld Emerald benefits when travelling on a Oneworld member airline.

-Asia Miles

-Asia Miles is a loyalty and frequent-flyer program where members can earn Asia Miles with more than 500 partners in 9 categories: Airlines, Hotels, Finance & Insurance, Dining & Banquets, Retail, Travel & Leisure, Cars & Transport, Telecoms and Professional Services.
-Members can also earn miles when shopping online through iShop which offers a variety of products and brands.
-Members can use the miles to redeem travel, electronic items, culinary items, concert tickets, and other lifestyle awards.
-It was named "Best Frequent Flyer Program" at the 2011 Business Traveller Asia-Pacific Travel Awards ceremony.
+Cathay Pacific operates a fleet of Airbus narrow-body, and a mix of Airbus and Boeing wide-body aircraft.
+Its cargo division, Cathay Cargo, also operates a fleet of Boeing 747 freighters.
+Their main fleet consists of Airbus A321neo, Airbus A330, Airbus A350 and Boeing 777 aircraft, while their cargo division operates two models of the Boeing 747: 747-400ERF and 747-8F.

 Services

 Ground handling

 Beginning in 2007, Cathay Pacific launched more methods to check in for flights.
 Among them were self-check-in using a kiosk at Hong Kong International Airport and other select destinations and checking in via a mobile phone.
 Cathay Pacific also launched a mobile application on App Store and Google Play, formerly named CX Mobile.
 Passengers can use the application to check flight arrivals and departures, check in for their flights and read about the destinations they are flying to using City Guides.
 The app has become a hit with passengers, making Cathay Pacific one of the industry leaders in offering mobile services to users of smartphones.

 Cathay Pacific is also now following a trend among many airlines to improve its brand image to customers and shareholders with social media, and is ranked fourth worldwide.
 The airline now uses a range of social media tools including Facebook, Flickr, Twitter, Instagram, YouTube and blogging to share ideas with customers.
 In addition, it has launched a virtual tour to enable passengers to experience Cathay Pacific's new cabins and services without having to step aboard the aircraft.

 On 4 January 2011, the cargo division of the airline, Cathay Pacific Cargo, became the first airline operating out of Hong Kong to fully switch to e-air waybill.
 This eliminates the need for all paper documents when issuing air waybills.
 The International Air Transport Association (IATA) selected nine countries and territories and airlines in which to run the e-AWB pilot program, including Hong Kong and Cathay Pacific.